nicolas-godefroy-dev/ng-bike/README.md

 A Bike Sharing app made in Expo (iOS, Android), React Native. 🚴🚴🏾‍♀️🚴🏽‍♂️

-The main purpose of this app is to simplify my transit in Rouen, my city.

 You can reuse this project by plugin any [GBFS](https://github.com/NABSA/gbfs) API. eg: [list of GBFS API](https://github.com/NABSA/gbfs/blob/master/systems.csv)

 <p float="left">